Career Breaks

 Deferring Panel Rights

 Providing they meet the eligibility criteria, a teacher due to be placed on the main panel can defer their panel rights to avail of a career break.
-The teacher must notify the Department in writing that they wish to defer panel rights in order to avail of a career break.
+The teacher must notify the Department in writing that they wish to defer redeployment in order to avail of a career break.
 The teacher’s name will be placed back on the panel at the end of the career break period.

 Employers